UCR Department of Dance

-Under the artistic direction of Assistant Professor taisha paggett, UCR is Dancing makes its highly anticipated return to the University Theatre this March with original works by ten undergraduate dance majors.
+Under the artistic direction of Assistant Professor Luis Lara Malvacías, UCR is Dancing makes its highly anticipated return to the University Theatre this March with original works by seven undergraduate dance majors.
 This production is the culmination of five quarters worth of rigorous study in dance composition, critical studies and movement practice courses offered within the Dance undergraduate curriculum.
-Utilizing various compositional tools and approaches including repetition, variation, improvisation, gesture, mirroring digitized forms, musicality, and autobiography, the solo, duet and group compositions of this year’s concert explore experiences of pain, solitude, insecurity, synaesthesia, emotional darkness, and the labor of togetherness and coming of age as not weight but rather fuel for personal and collective becoming.
+Utilizing various compositional tools including improvisation, partnering, variation, autobiography, energy, abstract movement vocabularies, and time and space, the choreographers allow for unique choreographic perspectives, and contexts to emerge.
+The works reflect a common and constant concern around the question: What am I Telling to the World?
+This year’s concert explores surrealist imagery, the politics and poetics of the soil and hunger, stigmas around issues of identity, narratives of hope, and collective action.

 Admission: $14.00 General, $10.00 students, UCR alumni cardholders, senior citizens & children.